-SEX-LINKED DIFFERENCES – Physical and physiological differences that are tied to being biologically male or biologically female.
-For purposes of sport, the main sex-linked differences are tied to the endogenous (natural) production in biological males of much higher levels of testosterone beginning from the onset of male puberty and continuously throughout the competitive athletic career.
+SEX-LINKED DIFFERENCES – Physical and physiological differences that are tied to being male or female.
+For purposes of sport, the main sex-linked differences are tied to the endogenous (natural) production in males of much higher levels of testosterone beginning in utero, accelerating at the onset of male puberty, and continuing throughout a competitive athletic career.

-SEX SEGREGATION – Refers to separating people by sex or by particular sex-linked traits such as testosterone.
+SEX SEGREGATION – Refers to separating people by sex or by particular sex-linked traits.
 Formal sex segregation in competitive sports is constitutional because it is empowering not subordinating, and because it is the only way to ensure that females as a group have the same sports opportunities, experiences and successes as males as a group.

 TESTOSTERONE / TESTOSTERONE RANGES – A hormone classified as an anabolic, androgenic steroid that builds tissue.
-In childhood, males and females produce about the same, small amount of testosterone.
 At the onset of puberty, the male testes begin to produce much more than the female ovaries.
 From that point forward, the normal female range remains low and narrow, from 0.06 to 1.68 nmol/L, and the normal male range is relatively high and wide, from 7.7 to 29.4 nmol/L.

-TRANSGENDER (TRANS) – An adjective describing a person whose gender identity is not the same as their biological sex.
-The person may or may not choose to transition medically through the use of gender-affirming hormones or surgery.
+TRANSGENDER (TRANS) – An adjective describing a person whose gender identity is not the same as their sex.
+The person may or may not choose to transition medically through the use of hormones and/or surgery.

-TRANS BOY/MAN – A person whose biological sex is female, while their gender identity is male; one who transitions from female to male.
+TRANS-IDENTIFIED FEMALE – A person whose biological sex is female, while their gender identity is male or gender-fluid.